-- NADD Competency Based Clinical Certification. - NADD Competency-Based Dual Diagnosis Certification. - NADD Competency-Based Direct-Support Professional Certification. - Registered Behavior Technician. - Certified Nursing Assistant. - Board Certified Assistant Behavior Analyst.

-• Bachelor's Degree or higher in Psychology, Education, Special Education, Counseling, Social Work or Gerontology.
+- NADD Competency Based Clinical Certification. - NADD Competency-Based Dual Diagnosis Certification. - NADD Competency-Based Direct-Support Professional Certification. - Registered Behavior Technician. - Certified Nursing Assistant. - Board Certified Assistant Behavior Analyst. - Bachelor's Degree or higher in Psychology, Education, Special Education, Counseling, Social Work or Gerontology.

 - 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
 Have a signed ODP Provider Agreement on file with ODP. - 3.
-Complete standard ODP required orientation and training.

-4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-6. Have documentation that all vehicles used in the provision of Community Participation Support have automobile insurance.

-7. Have documentation that all vehicles used in the provision of Advanced Supported Employment have current State motor vehicle registration and inspection.

-9. Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant which includes but is not limited to communication, mobility and behavioral needs.

-8. Comply with Department standards related to provider qualifications.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Have Commercial General Liability Insurance. - 6.
+Have documentation that all vehicles used in the provision of Community Participation Support have automobile insurance. - 7.
+Have documentation that all vehicles used in the provision of Advanced Supported Employment have current State motor vehicle registration and inspection. - 8.
+Have Workers' Compensation Insurance in accordance with state law. - 9.
+Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant which includes but is not limited to communication, mobility and behavioral needs. - 8.
+Comply with Department standards related to provider qualifications.

-Staff working for or contracted with agencies as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards: 1.
-Be at least 18 years of age.
+Staff working for or contracted with agencies as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards:

-2. Complete necessary pre/in-service training based on the service plan.

-3. Have at least a 4 year degree when providing enhanced levels of Community Participation Support and the participant's assessed needs require the degree.

-4. Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
-Code Chapter 15.

-5. Have child abuse clearance (when the participant is under age 18) as per 23 Pa.
+- 1. Be at least 18 years of age. - 2.
+Complete necessary pre/in-service training based on the service plan. - 3.
+Have at least a 4 year degree when providing enhanced levels of Community Participation Support and the participant's assessed needs require the degree. - 4.
+Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
+Code Chapter 15. - 5.
+Have child abuse clearance (when the participant is under age 18) as per 23 Pa.
 C.S.
-Chapter 63.

-6. Have a valid driver's license if the operation of a vehicle is necessary to provide Community Participation Support.
+Chapter 63. - 6.
+Have a valid driver's license if the operation of a vehicle is necessary to provide Community Participation Support.